Dealing with Lower Back Pain

 Low Back Joint Dysfunction:

-Spinal segmental dysfunction, whether it's located in the neck (cervical), mid back (thoracic) or low back (lumar) spine is a biomechanical problem of the individual joints and the related ligaments and muscles linked back to the spinal bones.
+Spinal joint dysfunction, whether it's located in the neck (cervical), mid back (thoracic) or low back (lumar) spine is a biomechanical problem of the individual joints and the related ligaments and muscles linked back to the spinal bones.
 The motion of the entire spine is made possible and dependent on the proper movement of each link.

 This often involves with nerve irritation aka "pinched nerves" and associated muscle strains and/or spasms.
 The erector spinae, or large paired muscles in the lower back that help keep your spine erect, can become inflamed and spasm.
 In more serious cases, the pain may be caused by a degenerative condition, such as arthritis, disc disease, or disc herniation.